-The tenant is ready.
-Get the lease drafted and signed already.
+Get the lease negotiated and signed already.

 All we do is negotiating and drafting commercial leases.
 We have done hundreds of them, across retail, office, industrial, land and specialty.